caffeinewriter/Awesome-xkcd/README.md

   * [stacksort](https://gkoberger.github.io/stacksort/) - Implements stacksort, using solutions posted on StackOverflow to sort input.
 * [#1190 Time](https://xkcd.com/1190/)
  * [xkcd Time - at your own pace](http://geekwagon.net/projects/xkcd1190/) - A controlled viewer for the massive Time comic, with pauses on user-designated special frames.
+ * [xkcd Time Catapult](http://thred.github.io/xkcd-time-catapult/) - A physics simulation of the trebuchet in xkcd's time.
 * [#1286 Encryptic](https://xkcd.com/1286/)
  * [xkcd_1286](https://github.com/geon/xkcd_1286) - A "tool" for exploring and solving passwords based on hints and inter-password shared character sequences.
 * [#1335 Now](http://xkcd.com/1335/)